What do I do if I see a coyote?

 Don't coyotes eat dogs and cats?

-Coyotes are omnivores: they eat small rodents as well as local vegetation (berries, fruits, etc.).
+Coyotes are omnivores: they eat small rodents as well as local vegetation (berries, fruits, nuts).
 While they may not distinguish between a cat or one of their preferred prey species (such as rabbits or rats), they do not predate on dogs.
-Most often, dogs are seen as potential competition for food or as a threat to coyotes, as they are canids as well.
+Most often, dogs are seen as potential competition for food or as a threat to coyote families; a perceived danger to a mate and/or pups.
 A study in Chicago – and another in Canada – indicated that less than two per cent of their food source was domestic animals (and it was undetermined whether the scat analysis included carrion – animals that had already died).

 What should I do if a coyote is watching me and my dog or children?

-Coyotes are extremely curious and intelligent animals – they often watch the things happening around them, just as a tourist in a new city would.
+Coyotes are extremely curious and intelligent animals – they often watch the events happening around them, just as a tourist in a new city would.
 Young coyotes are immature and very puppy-like: children, and the toys they play with (like balls) can lead a juvenile coyote into play behaviour.
 If you are concerned that a coyote is paying too much attention to your small dog or child, pick them up and begin making loud noises and/or throwing objects toward (but not at) the coyote to scare it away (see Hazing).
 Never turn your back on any dog- domestic or wild and run.
-Maintain direct eye contact and slowly back away.
+Maintain direct eye contact, use strong verbal cues such as yelling (no screaming) and slowly back away.

 Do coyotes chase people?